 Overseas Shareholders - choose to receive your next dividend in your local currencyIf you live outside the UK, Link has partnered with Deutsche Bank to provide you with a service that will convert sterling dividends into your local currency at a competitive rate.
 You can choose to receive payment directly to your local bank account, or alternatively, you can be sent a currency draft.

 You can sign up to this service on Signal Shares (www.signalshares.com) (by clicking on "your dividend options" and following the on screen instructions) or by contacting the Customer Support Centre.
 For further information please contact Link: By phone - UK 0371 664 0300, from overseas +44(0)371 664 0300.
 Calls are charged at the standard geographic rate and will vary by provider.
 Calls outside the United Kingdom will be charged at the applicable international rate.
 Lines are open between 9.00am and 5.30pm, Monday to Friday excluding public holidays in England and Wales.
 By email - email@example.com

 Relating to beneficial owners of shares with ‘information rights’

-Please note that beneficial owners of shares who have been nominated by the registered holder of those shares to receive information rights under section 146 of the Companies Act 2006 are required to direct all communications to the registered holder of their shares rather than to the Company’s registrar, Capita Registrars, or to the Company directly.
+Please note that beneficial owners of shares who have been nominated by the registered holder of those shares to receive information rights under section 146 of the Companies Act 2006 are required to direct all communications to the registered holder of their shares rather than to the Company’s registrar, Link Group, or to the Company directly.

 Share fraud warning